-Local produce is fresher, tastier and more nutritious because it is usually sold within 24 hours of being picked.
+Local produce is fresher, tastier and more nutritious because it is usually sold within 24 hours of being harvested.

-If each Blaine County resident spends just $5 each week on locally grown food, our farmers will earn $56 million annually — a huge economic boost.
+If each Blaine County resident spends just $5 each week on locally grown food, our farmers will earn $5.7 million annually — a huge economic boost.
+Take the Pledge!

-Food purchased from small sustainable farmers within a 150-mile radius reduces your diet's environmental impact.
+Food purchased from community-based farmers within our regional foodshed reduces your diet's environmental impact.

-The Wood River Valley offers a year-round supply of locally and regionally grown food, including grass-fed meat, dairy, dried beans, eggs, honey, and fresh fruits and veggies.
+The Wood River Valley offers a year-round supply of locally and regionally grown food, including grass-fed meat, dairy, dried beans, eggs, honey, fresh fruits, and vegetables.

-Check our Food Guide for a list of regional farms, markets, restaurants, and businesses that support good food.
+Check our Locally Grown Guide for a list of community farms, markets, restaurants, and businesses that support good food.

-Each dollar spent on local food recirculates withing our community an average of seven times - a win for our local economy!
+Each dollar spent on local food recirculates within our community an average of seven times - a win for our local economy!

-Whether a farmer, backyard gardener, chef, or consummate diner, the Wood River Valley boasts more Local Food Heroes than we can possibly count.
+Whether a farmer, backyard gardener, chef, or good food advocate, the Wood River Valley boasts more Local Food Heroes than we can possibly count.
 Each month, discover a new hero.
 Our goal: to connect you to our valley's growing food community and help cultivate a vibrant food culture.

 Know an un-sung food hero?
 Email us at firstname.lastname@example.org - we would love to share their story.

-From FarmRai$er to Blaine County Food Council, we are constantly seeding, sprouting and cultivating projects and events that leverage the power of local food.
+From the Hemingway FarmRaiser to Blaine County Food Council, we are constantly seeding, sprouting and cultivating projects and events that leverage the power of local food.